RediSearch/RediSearch/README.md

 ### Returns:

-> An array reply, where the first element is the total number of results, and then pairs of
+> Array reply, where the first element is the total number of results, and then pairs of
 > document id, and a nested array of field/value, unless NOCONTENT was given

 ----